DepressedHumanist/twitch-multichat/readme.md

 by going into your browser and navigating to `localhost:8081/chat`.
 You can use this URL in browser capture of your favorite streaming software to get transparent background.

+###Can I change the style of the chat?
+Yes, kinda.
+You can change the file `assets/chat.css` to get the desired look of your chat, but I'm not sure how compatible it is with existing stylesheets.
+Message me or open an issue if you really want to do it but have some troubles!

 ### Features
 This app supports the display of not only twitch emotes, but BetterTTV and FrankerFaceZ emotes.
 It will display shared and channel emotes from BTTV/FFZ for every channel in the